How Did Abraham Lincoln Abuse His Power?

 The writ of habeas corpus is the right of a person to contest their imprisonment in the federal courts.
 Habeas corpus is a Latin term which means “you shall have the body” (Witt 179).
 This right dates back as far as 17th-century England (Witt 179).
 Neither the Constitution nor the Bill of Rights literally states the writ of habeas corpus, although it is addressed in Article 1, Section 9, Clause 2, which says that “the privilege of the Writ of Habeas Corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it” (Tindall and Shi A60).
 The right of habeas corpus is clearly assumed by the writers of the Constitution in all other situations.
 The Constitution does not clearly spell out whether the president has the power to suspend this right, but Lincoln assumed that power during the Civil War.

 If a situation exists where the writ of habeas corpus no longer protects the citizens, the government is given more power; this additional power could potentially be abused by those in the government.
 This abuse of power could include a president or other government official getting rid of their political opponents.
 Lincoln’s actions of suspending habeas corpus could be viewed as a way to remove political opponents.
 The first instance of this occurred soon after the surrender of Fort Sumter.
-Eleven states had seceded from the union and several others threatened possibly seceding.
+Eleven states had seceded from the union and several others threatened to possibly secede.
 Of those, Maryland was the biggest concern.
 This was because, had Maryland seceded and joined the south, Washington, D.C., would have been completely surrounded and isolated inside of a foreign country.
 To hold onto Maryland, Abraham Lincoln suspended the writ of habeas corpus and threw Maryland leaders that supported the Confederacy into jail.
 With the pro-Confederate leaders out of the way, Maryland residents voted Republican in the next election and remained part of the Union.
 Although Lincoln got a result from this action that preserved the Union, it was against the founding democratic beliefs of this country that people should be able to vote for whomever they choose.